ros2/rviz/README.md

 - Message filters
 - Image transport features

-If you would like to see those features in rviz, feel free to add a pull request.
+If you would like to see those features in rviz for ROS 2, feel free to add a pull request.
 Make sure to read the developer guide below and the migration guide.

 ## Features new in rviz for ROS 2